Edinburgh: Festivals and celebrations

-Edinburgh festival
+Edinburgh festivals

 The city hosts a series of festivals that run between the end of July and early September each year.
-The best known of these events are the Edinburgh Festival Fringe, the Edinburgh International Festival, the Edinburgh Military Tattoo, the Edinburgh Art Festival and the Edinburgh International Book Festival.
+The best known of these events are the Edinburgh Festival Fringe, the Edinburgh International Festival, the Edinburgh Military Tattoo, the Edinburgh Art Festival, the Edinburgh International Book Festival and Edinburgh International Film Festival.

-The longest established of these festivals is the Edinburgh International Festival, which was first held in 1947 and consists mainly of a programme of high-profile theatre productions and classical music performances, featuring international directors, conductors, theatre companies and orchestras.
+The longest established of these festivals is the Edinburgh International Festival (EIF) and Edinburgh International Film Festival (EIFF).
+Both festivals were first held in 1947.
+EIF consists mainly of a programme of high-profile theatre productions and classical music performances, featuring international directors, conductors, theatre companies and orchestras.
+Edinburgh International Film Festival is the world's oldest continually running film festival.
+EIFF is globally renowned for world, international and UK premieres, high-profile film talent, significant filmmaking competitions and prominent industry guests.

-This has since been overtaken in size by the Edinburgh Fringe which began as a programme of marginal acts alongside the "official" Festival and has become the world's largest performing arts festival.
-In 2017, nearly 3400 different shows were staged in 300 venues across the city.
-Comedy has become one of the mainstays of the Fringe, with numerous well-known comedians getting their first 'break' there, often by being chosen to receive the Edinburgh Comedy Award.
-The Edinburgh Military Tattoo, occupies the Castle Esplanade every night for three weeks each August, with massed pipe bands and military bands drawn from around the world.
+The Edinburgh Fringe, which began as a programme of marginal acts alongside the "official" Festival, has become the world's largest performing arts festival.
+In 2023, over 3700 different shows were staged in 300 venues across the city.
+Comedy has become one of the mainstays of the Fringe, with many comedians getting their first 'break' there, often by being chosen to receive the Edinburgh Comedy Award.
+The Edinburgh Military Tattoo occupies the Castle Esplanade every night for three weeks each August, with massed pipe bands and military bands drawn from around the world.
 Performances end with a short fireworks display.

-As well as the summer festivals, many other festivals are held during the rest of the year, including the Edinburgh International Film Festival and Edinburgh International Science Festival.
+As well as the summer festivals, many other festivals are held during the rest of the year, including Edinburgh International Science Festival.
 The summer of 2020 was the first time in its 70-year history that the Edinburgh festival was not run, being cancelled due to the COVID-19 pandemic.
 This affected many of the tourist-focused businesses in Edinburgh which depend on the various festivals over summer to return an annual profit.